holodex/holodex/comms/enspiral-services-june-update.md

 ## We're we going

-Our current plans are to set up a Holodex landing page and do user problem discovery interviews and workshops.
+Our current plans are to set up a Holodex landing page with help from local design interns and do user problem discovery through discussions, interviews and workshops.

 ### Short term design and development: